Attractions

 Tysnes school museum

-Not far from Hodnane's ferry quay, in the direction of Onarheim, you can explore a real mine that lies close to the county road.
+Not far from Hodnanes ferry quay, in the direction of Onarheim, you can explore a real mine located just off the road.
+The tunnel extends approximately 140 metres into the mountain, and at the far end it splits into two side passages, each about 5–6 metres long.

 One of the most spectacular marble mines in Sunnhordland, where a layer of marble has been excavated in an underground mine, probably dating back to the 17th century.
 There are several entrances to the mine, and you will find it very spectacular to stand inside and look out towards the sea.